EyasuTeshome/shifttracker/review-guidelines/github-review-guidelines.md

-# Taking a Professional Photo
+# Assess the GitHub Profile

 ## Description
 Students here will work on building a GitHub profile that showcases their strengths as a developer.
 Project reviewers will then assess the strengths of those profiles and provide feedback where necessary.